 Regardless of the four factors above, there is never a guarantee that any investor will receive a share allocation.

-3. Attempted to acquire shares in pre-IPO secondary marketplaces
+3. Attempt to acquire shares in pre-IPO secondary marketplaces

 Founders, early employees, and investors often find themselves in a difficult predicament.
 They own valuable shares of a company that doesn’t trade publicly.